What Are Verb Phrases?

 Simple Verb Phrases

-A simple verb phrase only has one main verb.
-It demonstrates whether the sentence is declarative or imperative.
+A simple verb phrase consists of only one verb, which is the main verb, and is used to indicate whether a sentence is declarative or imperative.

 Complex Verb Phrases

-A complex verb phrase may include one modal verb and one or more auxiliary verbs before the main verb.
-A modal verb always comes before any auxiliary verbs:
+A complex verb phrase may consist of a modal verb along with one or more auxiliary verbs before the main verb.
+It's important to note that modal verbs always appear

 Auxiliaries in Verb Phrases

-In verb phrases, auxiliaries function as finite verbs, i.e. they show tense and mood, but don't make sense on their own.
+In verb phrases, auxiliary verbs function as finite verbs, indicating the tense and mood of a sentence.
+However, they do not convey a complete meaning on their own.
 For example:

 The verb phrase 'is talking' has the finite verb 'is.'
 It shows that the sentence is in present tense, the speaker is singular, and that the mood is declarative.